 - Wireless keyboards and printers

-- Hands-free calling in the car
+- Hands-free calling car integrations

-Bluetooth Low Energy M2M and IoT Applications
+Bluetooth Low Energy Devices and Applications

-- Industrial monitoring sensors
+- Industrial monitoring

 - Public transportation apps